David Cohen & Co. Warehouse

 David Cohen & Co.
-Warehouse is a heritage-listed facade and side wall from a former warehouse at 48-50 Bolton Street, Newcastle, City of Newcastle, New South Wales, Australia.
+Warehouse is a heritage-listed facade and side wall from a former warehouse at 48–50 Bolton Street in the Newcastle Central Business District, New South Wales, Australia.
 It was designed by Frederick B. Menckens and built from 1901.
 It now forms part of the Bolton Street Car Park.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 This building was designed by Menkens after his release from debtors' prison.
 It was built for David Cohen as a shipping warehouse and converted to a parking station by Newcastle Council with the demolition of all but the facade and side wall in 1983.
 Architects Suters Busteed Corner Clode were the architectural team responsible for the conversion.
 It was slated for demolition until the NSW Government protected it with the imposition of a Permanent Conservation Order in 1981, transposed to a listing on the State Heritage Register in 1999.

 Darren Nicholson purchased the car park complex from Newcastle City Council in 2013 and restored the brickwork of the facade.
 Nicholson proposed to redevelop the site, which has not occurred as of 2018.